 Moon Astrology: Parental Significator/Moon-Saturn

-I will try to be sensitive, understanding that readers of this may be mothers.
-I need to reflect all the possible experiences, so if you read words like cold and rejecting, this doesn’t necessarily mean you are.
-Astrology makes no judgements on any parent.
-Early circumstances vary for every child and the reason for any kind of personal lack in the child’s background can be due to material hardship, illness, work and so forth.
+An individual may receive positive Saturnian images from the mother and equally another person will speak more negatively about their mother.
+Astrology makes no judgments on any parent.
+Early circumstances vary for every child and the reason for any kind of personal lack in the child’s background can be due to material hardship, illness, work, and so forth.

-Safety, Protection and Nurturing
+Safety, Protection, and Nurturing

-“In some cases, a mother may be trying her hardest to be attentive to your comfort and satisfaction, but she might be so nervous about doing her job right that you would ultimately pick up on her insecurity and doubts.
-Maybe she’s busy with other responsibilities or has read in a book that babies should be fed according to a timetable and not just when they express a desire to be fed. “ By Howard Sasportas, The Luminaries
+In some cases, a mother may be trying her hardest to be attentive to your comfort and satisfaction, but she might be so nervous about doing her job right that you would ultimately pick up on her insecurity and doubts.
+Maybe she’s busy with other responsibilities or has read in a book that babies should be fed according to a timetable and not just when they express a desire to be fed.
+The Luminaries

 Saturn is a significator of the element of earth and has a cardinal nature.
-Therefore, she may be described as materialistic and caring a little too much about social appearances and approval, consequently, being a little too rigid.
+Therefore, the mother may be described as materialistic and caring a little too much about social appearances and approval, consequently, being a little too rigid.
 Coupled with this, is a parent who is afraid of getting it wrong and making mistakes, so she follows the rules to the letter.
 Perhaps the parent was not a very spontaneous or natural mother and was too reserved.

 In other cases, the individual was raised by older parents.
-The associations are endless, but the Moon-Saturn mother is often dependable, devoted and loyal.
+The associations are endless.
+On the others side, the Moon-Saturn mother is often dependable, devoted and loyal.
 However, she might not have always been overly demonstrative in her affections.
 Sometimes she does things for people out of a sense of duty and it was most probably through her, that they learned how to be self-sufficient.
 Mother may have been a warm and caring person but she was perceived as overly serious or depressed, and it was hard for her to let go emotionally.
 Perhaps they saw her as the disciplinarian in the family, and at times, she was over strict and demanding.

-The mother may have been shy and insecure and it is also likely, that she had it tough emotionally in the early years of the child‘s life.
+The mother may have been shy or insecure and it is also likely, that she had it tough emotionally in the early years of the child‘s life.
 Sometimes death, illness and poverty in the family are physically and psychologically hard on the mother.
 She may have done her best under such circumstances, but sometimes there is too much to cope with.
-In addition, these mothers often have to be the strong one in the family, doing all the practical things for everybody.
+In addition, these mothers often have to be the strong ones in the family, doing all the practical things for everybody.

-“Sometimes the child had to take on responsibilities at too young an age, often becoming a surrogate mother, perhaps by being born the eldest child and having to look after younger siblings.
+Sometimes the child had to take on responsibilities at too young an age, often becoming a surrogate mother, perhaps by being born the eldest child and having to look after younger siblings.
 Often the mother or another caretaker is over-burdened and Moon-Saturn ends up playing mother to its own mother figure.
 The lunar aspect of parenting which might be termed ‘conditional love’ is often in short supply.
 Often there never seems enough time to pander to the child’s needs.
 As in farming situations, there is often a strong tradition in the family set-up of the Moon-Saturn background.
 Perhaps for generations, the family may have lived in the same house, or locality, or pursued the same kind of profession.
-The result is that it is very difficult for the individual to be able to get way from the duties, responsibilities and history they were born into. “ By Sue Tompkins, Aspects in Astrology
+The result is that it is very difficult for the individual to be able to get way from duties, responsibilities and the history they were born into.
+By Sue Tompkins, Aspects in Astrology